-Drafting and Negotiating Intellectual Property Licenses (3 Credits) LAW 0600 (E)
+Drafting and Negotiating Intellectual Property Licenses (2 Credits) LAW 0600

 This workshop helps students understand the fundamental elements of an intellectual property license, explore the best practices regarding the creation and protection of intellectual property rights, and develop an understanding of best practices regarding intellectual property based transactions.
-Providing practical experience with intellectual property documents, this workshop will cover important IP terminology and focus on clear, effective writing, negotiating and counseling skills while considering client and counter-party interests.
-Considering licensing related to copyrights, trademarks, patents, trade secrets, and rights of publicity, this course will cover licensing as a stand-alone transaction as well as in the merger and acquisition setting.
-Through drafting and simulation exercises, the students will develop these skills and identify strategies for effective negotiation of intellectual property rights.
+Through drafting and simulation exercises, the students will develop these skills and identify strategies for effective negotiation of these intellectual property rights.